liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/01-capturing-web-sites-with-bookmarks-portlet.markdown

+---
+header-id: capturing-web-sites-with-the-bookmarks-portlet
+---

-# Capturing Web Sites with the Bookmarks Portlet [](id=capturing-web-sites-with-the-bookmarks-portlet)
+# Capturing Web Sites with the Bookmarks Portlet

 Many of us enjoy collecting things we value.
 They may be stamps, comic books, sea shells, or fabulous shoes.
 The list goes on and on.
 But have you considered